payeezy/get_started_with_payeezy/README.md

 # Add Merchant(s)
 Once your certification is complete, developer portal will automatically redirect to “Add Merchant” page.
 Click on "Live" and then click on "Add a merchant".
 * If you are adding a merchant who already has a merchant account with First Data, select "Add your existing merchant account" and follow the instructions on the screen.
+In order for this to work, the First Data merchant account must be enabled for Payeezy API.
+If you are not sure what this is, check with the merchant service provider.
 * If the merchant does not have a First Data merchant account and needs to apply for one, select "Sign up for a merchant account" and follow the instructions.

 If for any reason, you are unable to add your merchant account, email payeezyboarding@firstdata.com with the Merchant ID (or storeID), DBA name and developer account email address.
 We will add the merchant account to your developer account manually within 2 business days and send you a notification.

 # GO LIVE!